hmdevelop/react-native-starter/docs/INSTALLATION.md

 yarn install

 # Rename the application, Cocoapods will be installed automatically
-yarn rename "My New App" co.ueno.mynewapp
+yarn rename "My New App" com.company.mynewapp

 # Link the folder to your repository
 git remote add origin git@github.com:username/new_repo